iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

  'create:brass_funnel']
 ```

 It starts to make sense now.
-I can recall a [Smeltery](https://tinkers-construct.fandom.com/wiki/Smeltery) structure that we built together near this region.
+I can recall a [Smeltery](https://tinkers-construct.fandom.com/wiki/Smeltery) structure that we built together near this area.

 ## Replacing the block